Why Compost?

 Would you like to start composting, but are unable to do so in your own home?
 You are in luck!
 Sustainable Broomfield has created a successful, volunteer-run Compost Club!

-How the club works: We provide you with a reusable bucket, which you fill with compostable scraps from your kitchen and garden.
-Whenever your bucket is full, you take it to the Broomfield Crescent Grange and dump and mix it into our compost bins.
+How the club works: First you must register for the program and acquire a reusable bucket (5 gallon works well) with a lid.
+At home you fill your bucket with compostable scraps from your kitchen and garden and whenever your bucket is full you take it to the Broomfield Crescent Grange and dump and mix it into our compost bins.
 There is no charge for the program since you have to put in the effort yourself.
-Here is the process for dumping your compost:

 When everything has fully decomposed. the nutrient-rich compost is used in the community garden to improve the soil and grow tasty fruits and vegetables.
 Read all about our program in this Broomfield Enterprise article and check out our composting video!